mukundan-chariar1/CppMjStep/README.md

 ## Notes
 - As of [MuJoCo 3.1.2](https://mujoco.readthedocs.io/en/3.1.2/changelog.html#python-bindings) the initial state passed to `rollout()` must include a time-step, such that `nstate = mj_stateSize(model, mjtState.mjSTATE_FULLPHYSICS)`.
 - Gradients are implicitly computed, to expose them refer [MjStep/nn_wrapper.py](MjStep/nn_wrapper.py)
+- Multithreading support has been added for differentiation.
+It is up to the user to pass the multithread flag at initialization.
+See [MjStep/nn_wrapper.py](MjStep/nn_wrapper.py) for more.

 ---